kestra-io/docs/docs/developer-guide/inputs/README.md

 ---
 # Inputs

 Kestra's flow can be parameterized using inputs.
-Inputs will be available in variable context and can be used during the whole flow, in order to customize it depending on inputs.
+Inputs will be available in variable context and can be used during the whole flow in order to customize it depending on the inputs values.

-A good example is when an identifier is needed (ex: storeId, paymentId) in order to change the save path for the uploaded files.
+A good example is when an identifier is needed (ex: storeId, paymentId) in order to change the save path for an uploaded file.

 ## Declaring inputs

 You can declare as many inputs as necessary for any flow.
-Input can be **required** or **not**.
+Inputs can be **required** or **not**.
-If the input is required, the flow cannot start if the input is not provided during the creation of the execution.
+If an input is required, the flow cannot start if the input is not provided during the creation of the execution.
 Also, every input will be parsed during the creation of the execution and any invalid inputs will cause a refusal to create the execution.

 ::: warning